mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 ## Linking it all together

 So how is any of this _actually_ useful?
-What we can do is create a curried function, pass in fewer-than-required arguments, store a reference to the returned function, and pass it around:
+What we could do is create a curried function, pass in fewer-than-required arguments, store a reference to the returned function, and pass it around:

 {% highlight javascript %}